react-native-org/react-native-easy-upgrade/README.md

 #### 2019-8-30 Note:

-This project has been added to the android file provider, if the main project or other plug-in provider conflicts, please keep it consistent.
+This project has been added to the `android file provider`, if the main project or other plug-in `provider` conflicts, please keep it consistent.

 ## Usage